 - How can I apply for food stamps?

-You will have an interview at which you will be asked to show proof of income and expenses such as rent or mortgage payments, utility bills, and child care costs.
+You will have an interview where you will be asked to show proof of income and expenses.
+This includes rent or mortgage payments, utility bills, and child care costs.
 You must cooperate in providing the needed information.
 However, if you are having problems getting this information, your caseworker must help you.
 You cannot be denied food stamps just because you are unable to give this information to the food stamp office.

 - What if I need food stamps right away?

 You must receive emergency food stamps within five days after you apply if: